-The Working Group noted that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.
+Moreover, the Working Group noted that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not as clearly formulated and prominently displayed as it should be.
 This became especially clear after the Working Group communicated with ICANN Compliance to better understand the role and authority of Compliance in resolving transfer disputes.
 Situation, in which ICANN Compliance can address non-compliant transfers are listed in Annex C and should also be clearly marked on the ICANN Compliance website.
 In this context, the WG notes that the TDRP is designed for Registrars, but Registrants are also involved in these disputes and need ready access clear guidance on the ICANN website, specifically the ICANN Compliance section, as to who they can contact for assistance in cases of transfer disputes.

-The WG notes that ICANN should monitor the use of TDRPs and if the discontinuation of the Registry layer as first level dispute provider seems to create a barrier to this dispute resolution mechanism, future policy work should be initiated to counter such development.

-During its work, the WG found that the information on the ICANN website describing registrant options with regard to inter-registrar and inter-registrant transfers is not clearly formulated nor prominently displayed.
-The public comments received are consistent with this assessment
+The public comments received are consistent with this assessment.

-Recommendations
+5.2.3.2 Recommendations

 #8 The WG recommends not to develop dispute options for registrants as part of the current TDRP.

-#9 The WG recommends to add a list of definitions (Annex ) to the TDRP to allow for a clearer and more user-friendly policy.
+#9 The WG recommends to add a list of definitions (Annex F) to the TDRP to allow for a clearer and more user-friendly policy.

-The WG concluded that making the current TDRP directly available to registrants would be inappropriate for several reasons:

-The TDRP is designed to handle disputes between registrars, not between registrants

-A registrant already has the (probably faster) options of working through ICANN Compliance or the courts if they feel that their registrar is not appropriately addressing an inter-registrar transfer

-The documents and processes which are the criteria for resolving IRTP questions (FOA’s AuthInfo Codes, NACKing, etc.) are not very relevant to most inter-registrant disputes

-#10 The WG recommends that staff in close cooperation with the IRTP Part C implementation review team ensures that the IRTP Part C inter-registrant transfer recommendations are implemented and monitor whether dispute resolution mechanisms are necessary.

-The IRTP Part C Implementation Review Teams should determine whether the inter-registrant transfer use cases documented in Appendix [?] have been addressed when implementing the recommendations for a inter-registrant transfer mechanism.
-Once such a policy is implemented, its functioning should be closely monitored, and if necessary, an Issues Report be called for to assess the need for a inter-registrant transfer dispute policy.
-This includes the monitoring of the use cases (Annex E) as identified by this WG.
+#10 The WG recommends that staff, in close cooperation with the IRTP Part C implementation review team, ensures that the IRTP Part C inter-registrant transfer recommendations are implemented and monitor whether dispute resolution mechanisms are necessary to cover the Use Cases in Annex C. Once such a policy is implemented, its functioning should be closely monitored, and if necessary, an Issues Report be called for to assess the need for a inter-registrant transfer dispute policy.
+See also Recommendation #18 below.

 #11 The WG recommends that the TDRP be modified to eliminate the First (Registry) Level of the TDRP.

+ICANN should monitor the use of TDRPs and if the discontinuation of the Registry layer as first level dispute provider seems to create a barrier to this dispute resolution mechanism, future policy work should be initiated to counter such development.
+See also #18 below.

 #12 The WG recommends that ICANN take the necessary steps to display information relevant to